 The Ethics, Philosophy and Religion course follows the OCR Religious Studies A level.
 Students examine debates concerning the nature and existence of God, challenges to religious belief and whether ethical commands are absolute or relative.
 The course involves interpreting and analysing theories within the Western philosophical tradition, including ideas from Plato, Aristotle, Hume and Kant.

-To study Ethics, Philosophy and Religion at Bilborough, you need a minimum grade C or above in English GCSE, and good literacy skills.
+To study Ethics, Philosophy and Religion at Bilborough, you need a minimum grade 5 or above in English and 4 in Maths GCSE, and good literacy skills.

 Our links with HE

 The subject is highly regarded by universities and helps develop skills required for a range of careers including, law, education, social work, medicine, nursing, politics, administration and the media.

 - Empathy and imaginative insight